BROOMFIELD -- Playing rivalry games can sometimes be more intimidating when your rivals have a score to settle. Especially in the playoffs.

 After that, the Tigers dug in on defense and closed out the victory.
 Arguello said the Tigers were a bit sloppy towards the end.
 But, he noted, sometimes it doesn't take the prettiest soccer to win games.

-Holy Family head coach Kathy Hogan said her team came out strong in the beginning and then sat back and defended well once they
+Holy Family head coach Kathy Hogan said her team came out strong in the beginning and then sat back and defended well once they went up 2-1.
+Having not lost on their home field in two years, the Tigers were determined to keep the streak alive.

 "They knew this was an important game," Hogan said.
 "We haven't lost on our field in two years and that was something they weren't going to give up to Peak to Peak today."